rendertom/Compile/README.md

 // Compile using ExtendScript Toolkit application:
 Compile.estk(
   'test.js',      // Array of File or Folder objects to be compiled.
 Required.
-  'test.jsxbin',  // A File or Folder object save compiled file to.
+  'test.jsxbin',  // A File or Folder object to save compiled file into.
 Optional.

   // Optional object with user defined parameters:
   {